MishDotCom/MDC-WebSploit/README.md

 <h2>Commands and Tools 🧰</h2>

-MDC-WebSploit is supposed tyo be ran in a terminal or a CLI.
+MDC-WebSploit is supposed to be ran in a terminal or a CLI.
 The commands and arguments are >>

 ```text
 ---------------------------------------------------